Aphasia Awareness Month is June. What can you do to raise awareness this year?

 Nau mai ki Aphasia New Zealand (AphasiaNZ) Charitable Trust

-Aphasia New Zealand (AphasiaNZ) Charitable Trust is a national organisation and registered charity, providing support services, resources, education, and information for anyone in New Zealand living with or affected by aphasia.
+Aphasia New Zealand (AphasiaNZ) Charitable Trust provides support services, resources, education, and information for anyone in New Zealand living with or affected by aphasia.

 What’s happening on Facebook